vanruc/todoApp/README.md

 3. Add Staff location which use `Geometry` data.

 ###### Create edit view
-- Create a new package named `desktop` inside the `views` package of Staff Document.
+- Create a new package named `desktop` inside the `views` package of the Staff Document.
 - Copy `edit.xml` file from `views` package to `views.desktop` package.
 - Re-deploy the application to take effect.

 ###### Change the layout for desktop view
-We will change the layout of desktop view to make left and right part to have same width.
+We will change the layout of desktop view to make left and right sections have same width.
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <view xmlns="http://www.skyve.org/xml/view" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" name="edit" title="Staff" xsi:schemaLocation="http://www.skyve.org/xml/view ../../../../schemas/view.xsd">